 - Space Heaters/Air Conditioners/Electric Fans approved by: Campus Operation and Maintenance

-- Rehab or Repairs to Buildings and Facilities and Site Work Done by Outside Contractors approved by: Director of Campus Planning, Design and Construction
+- Rehab or Repairs to Buildings and Facilities and Site Work Done by Outside Contractors approved by: Assistant Vice President of Campus Planning, Design and Construction

 - Communication equipment (modems, walkie-talkies etc) approved by: Police Department, Lawrence Zacarese 2-6540

 - Security Systems approved by: Don Coleman, Access Control Department

 - All vehicle purchases must be reviewed and approved by: Neil Werner, Director of Transportation & Parking Operations, Zip 2001.